-In an interview leading up to Friday's events, Bridges said racism remains painfully real today.
+Bridges said racism remains painfully real today.

-She pointed to the tense events in Ferguson, Missouri, after a police officer shot and killed an unarmed black man, revelations about racist comments made by owners in the National Basketball Association and how so many American schools have failed to become racially mixed.
+She pointed to the tense events in Ferguson, Missouri, after a white police officer shot and killed an unarmed black man, revelations about racist comments made by owners in the National Basketball Association and how so many American schools have failed to become racially mixed.

-Back in 1960, Bridges, flanked by U.S. marshals, had to walk past a mob of jeering segregationist protesters and Confederate flags to enter her school.
+Back in 1960, Bridges, flanked by U.S. marshals, had to walk past a mob of jeering segregationist protesters to enter her school.
 One woman shouted threats to poison her.
 Another woman showed up at protests with a coffin with a black baby doll in it.
-All the white students at the school were pulled from classes and teachers quit — leaving Bridges as the school's only student.
+All the white students at the school were pulled from classes and teachers quit — leaving Bridges as the school’s only student.

 She looks at her own experiences as evidence of a new segregation.

 In New Orleans, after integration, whites generally sent their children to private or parochial schools — and that preference continues today.
-Blacks today make up 86 percent of the public school enrolment, according to 2013 data from the Cowen Institute for Public Education Initiatives at Tulane University.
+Blacks today make up 86 percent of the public school enrollment, according to 2013 data from the Cowen Institute for Public Education Initiatives at Tulane University.